PanelRegression#

 ... )

-Large panel with within transformation:
+Large panel with demeaned transformation:

 >>> # Create larger panel: 1000 units, 10 time periods